Skip to main content

 Amy Crews Cutts, PhD, CBE

 Dr. Amy Crews Cutts is a nationally recognized thought leader and chief economist focused on providing strategic economic analysis rooted in practical business terms.
-Amy is the President and Chief Economist of AC Cutts & Associates LLC and also serves as the Chief Risk Officer for Bright Query LLC, the Chief Economist for the National Association of Credit Management, and as the Consulting Economist for Primerica.
-She was previously Senior Vice President and Chief Economist for Equifax and Senior Director and Deputy Chief Economist at Freddie Mac before that.
-With over 25 years of economic analysis and policy development experience, Amy is a passionate advocate for expanding consumer and small business access to low-cost, nonpredatory credit.
-She is a noted expert in credit reporting, consumer and small business credit markets, loan servicing, securitization, residential real estate including home equity and price indices, and trends in employment and compensation.
+Amy is the President and Chief Economist of AC Cutts & Associates LLC, an economics and policy consulting firm.
+She was previously Senior Vice President and Chief Economist at Equifax and Senior Director and Deputy Chief Economist at Freddie Mac before that.
+With over 30 years of economic analysis and policy development experience, Amy is a passionate advocate for expanding consumer and small business financial security and access to low-cost, nonpredatory credit.

 A polished and engaging presenter, Dr. Cutts is a sought-after speaker and panelist.
-She is a frequent guest on the Urban Institute’s webinars on housing trends, Third Bridge Forums, and RiskSpan webinars.
+She is a frequent guest on the Urban Institute’s webinars on housing trends, Third Bridge Consumer Credit Forums, and Equifax and RiskSpan webinars.
 Often quoted in national print and broadcast media, she has also published numerous studies in academic journals and books on such topics as the economics of subprime lending, the impact of technology on foreclosure prevention, and the drivers of strategic mortgage default.
-In 2015 she won the Pulsenomics® Crystal Ball Award for Outstanding Performance in the Zillow® Home Price Expectations Survey for her forecast accuracy and is a participant in the Wall Street Journal’s Survey of Leading Economists and the Blue Chip Economic Indicators® survey panel.
+In 2015 and again in 2024 she won the Pulsenomics® Crystal Ball Award for Outstanding Performance in the Fannie Mae (formerly Zillow) Home Price Expectations Survey for her forecast accuracy and is a participant in the Wall Street Journal’s Survey of Leading Economists and the Blue Chip Economic Indicators® survey panel.

 Cutts holds an MA and PhD in Economics from the University of Virginia and a Bachelor of Science degree in Applied Mathematics from Trinity University in San Antonio, TX.
 In 2015 she became a Certified Business Economist®, a distinction of professional achievement from the National Association for Business Economics (NABE).
-She serves on the board of directors for NABE and the National Business Economics Issues Council, the policy advisory board for The Reinvestment Fund, the advisory board for Riskspan, and the housing advisory board for the National Foundation for Credit Counseling.
+She serves on the board of directors the National Business Economics Issues Council, the policy advisory board for The Reinvestment Fund, the advisory boards for Riskspan and Fairplay AI, and the housing advisory board for the National Foundation for Credit Counseling.
 She has taught economics at Georgetown University, Johns Hopkins University, the University of Virginia and was Assistant Professor of Economics and Senior Researcher in the Maxwell School for Citizenship and Public Affairs at Syracuse University.
 In 2021 she published the book Chopin Through the Window: An Autobiography with Franziska Stein.

 Diana Crowe, CGA